Managing dynamic table bundles

 }

-Here, the allocated field means that the instance is managed by the Bundle controller, allocated_for_bundle = "spare" means that the instance is in the spare pool and does not belong to any bundle, and the resources field contains the instance resources and must match the resource_guarantee field in the corresponding zone settings section.
+Here, allocated indicates that the instance is managed by the Bundle controller, allocated_for_bundle = "spare" indicates that the instance is in the spare pool and does not belong to any bundle, and resources contains the instance's resources and must match the resource_guarantee field in the corresponding zone settings section.

 Decommissioning nodes

-In the event of an unexpected node failure, the Bundle controller will assign a new node from the spare pool to the bundle, after which the tablet cells will be restored on it.
+If a node fails, the Bundle controller will assign a new node from the spare pool to the bundle, after which the tablet cells will be restored on it.

 Resource quotas

-Bundle resources are located in the attribute //sys/tablet_cell_bundles/<bundle_name>/@resource_limits.
+Bundle resources are located in the //sys/tablet_cell_bundles/<bundle_name>/@resource_limits attribute.
 The attribute contains the following fields:

-The tablet_count and tablet_static_memory fields affect the tables created in the bundle.
-The cpu and memory fields affect the number of tablet nodes that the Bundle controller can assign to the bundle.
+tablet_count and tablet_static_memory fields affect the tables created in the bundle. cpu and memory affect the number of tablet nodes that the Bundle controller can assign to the bundle.

-The tablet_static_memory field is automatically set by the Bundle controller.
+tablet_static_memory field is set automatically by the Bundle controller.
 Its value is calculated as node_count * memory, where node_count is the number of nodes assigned to the bundle, and memory is the amount of memory on a tablet node instance defined in the zone config.

-To manage resources, you need the write permission on the bundle.
-Resource management should be performed by the cluster administrator.
+To manage resources, you need the write permission for the bundle.
+The cluster administrator is responsible for managing resources.
 You should grant node quotas so that the total quota of all bundles does not exceed the number of nodes in the cluster, taking into account the spare pool for node failures.

-To simplify the setup of cpu and memory limits, the bundle_controller_tools.py script has a set-bundle-resource-limits command that takes a limit on the number of nodes and sets the limits according to the zone config.
+To simplify the setup of cpu and memory limits, the bundle_controller_tools.py script has a special command, set-bundle-resource-limits.
+It accepts a limit on the number of nodes and sets the limits according to the zone config.

 Managing a bundle

-Use the Edit bundle button on the bundle page in the user interface to manage the bundle.
-The interface allows you to specify the number of nodes, the memory split by categories, and the number of threads in the thread pools for lookup and select requests.
+You can manage bundles by clicking Edit bundle on the necessary bundle page in the UI.
+The interface enables you to specify the number of nodes, the memory distribution by categories, and the number of threads in the thread pools for lookup and select queries.

-To manage a bundle, you need the manage permission on the bundle.
+To manage a bundle, you need the manage permission for it.

 Disabling the Bundle controller

-To switch the Bundle controller to read-only mode, set the attribute //sys/@disable_bundle_controller to %true.
-The Bundle controller will stop performing any actions on the cluster; however, the state of bundles can still be observed in the user interface.
+To switch the Bundle controller to read-only mode, set the //sys/@disable_bundle_controller attribute to %true.
+The Bundle controller will stop performing any actions on the cluster; however, you can still monitor the state of bundles from the user interface.

 Troubleshooting